 NOTICE: If you are not satisfied that the assessment is correct, you may contact our office on or after April 2, to and including April 25, of the year of the assessment to request an informal review of the assessment pursuant to Section 441.30.

-If you are not satisfied that the assessment is correct, you may file a protest against such assessment with the Board of Review on or after April 2nd to and including April 30th of the year of the assessment.
+OR, if you are not satisfied that the assessment is correct, you may file a protest against such assessment with the Board of Review on or after April 2nd to and including April 30th (May 1st for 2023 since April 30th is on a Sunday) of the year of the assessment.
 Such protest must be confined to the grounds specified in Section 441.37(1)(a)(1), Code of Iowa.

 In order to qualify for the Homestead Tax Crecidt, you must own and occupy the property as a homestead on July 1 of each year, declare residency in Iowa for income tax purposes and occupy the property for at least six months each year.
 Persons in the military or nursing homes who do not occupy the home are also eligible.